lembn/CLUNKS/README.md

 *NOTE:*
 > *For viewing and executing the code, it is recommended to clone the entire repository and load the `CLUNKS.sln` file into Visual Studio so that the approprate files can be loaded to carry through required dependencies and code arrangments.
 This will load the Client, Server and Common projects.
 For viewing the ClunksEXP code, it is recommended to open the `ClunksEXP` folder of the repository in a python-supporting IDE*.

-Now that the programming is complete, a tour of the project can show the most computationally interesting parts of the different componenets that make up the solution.
+Now that the programming is complete, a tour of the project can show the most computationally interesting parts of the different componenets that make up the solution. **CLUNKS** contains many different complexities within its programmed solution (some of which will not be covered because this section would go on forever) but this section will look through the 4 main stages of the program:
+- Creating a `.exp` file to construct the configuration of the server
+- Importing a `.exp` file configure the server
+- Providing communication between two endpoints connected on a netork
+- Connecting to a **CLUNKS** Server as a **CLUNKS** Client

 The best place to start is with a look into ClunksEXP, the program used to create the `.exp` file needed to intialise a server.
 For reference, this is how it looks to create a new `exp` file from scratch:

 ## Creating An EXP